 - The accident involved at least one other motor vehicle; and

-- At least one other motor vehicle involved in the accident is covered by an auto insurance company licensed in Ontario or that has filed with the Financial Services Commission of Ontario to provide DC-PD coverage.
+- At least one other motor vehicle involved in the accident is covered by an auto insurance company licensed in Ontario or that has filed with the Financial Services Regulatory Authority of Ontario to provide DC-PD coverage.

 If any of the above requirements is not satisfied, you may be able to sue the other driver for your property damage if he or she was at fault, or you may be able to recover under your policy’s collision coverage, if you have such coverage.